Jakob-Bach/Analyzing-Auction-Verification/README.md

-# Analyzing and Predicting Verification of Process Models -- A Case Study on Spectrum Auctions
+# Analysing and Predicting Verification of Process Models -- A Case Study on Spectrum Auctions

 This repository contains the code and text of the paper

 > Ordoni, Elaheh, Jakob Bach, and Ann-Katrin Hanke.
-"Analyzing and Predicting Verification of Process Models -- A Case Study on Spectrum Auctions"
+"Analysing and Predicting Verification of Process Models -- A Case Study on Spectrum Auctions"

 This document describes the steps to reproduce the experiments.